Installing Puppy Linux

 To install to an internal hard drive, select Internal (IDE or SATA) hard

 drive.
-At left you see the device type list of that window.
+Above you see the device type list of that window.

 Assuming you select to install to an internal hard drive, the next window